mhermandesign/CUSTOM_SCENE_WORKSHOP/README.md

 # Custom Godot Scene Workshop
  A bunch of modular Scenes that I can just plop into any ol' project.
 Most of them are pretty barebones, intended to be simple starting points for getting features/mechanics/whatever up and running with a little less brainpower.
-Help yourself!
-My time is limited and it's only really here for safe keeping as the library is starting to grow a bit, so there isn't much I can do support-wise, but I'd be happy to answer any questions!
+I figured that if it can be useful to me, it may be helpful to someone else so, please, help yourself!
+It's only really here for safe keeping as the library is starting to grow a bit, so there isn't much I can do support-wise, but I'd be happy to answer any questions!

 To save you from clicking through all of the chaff, a few of note are: